How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 To get all this in place and working will take about three/four months to get the foundations in place.
 Email systems operational by week 4.
 First direct funding platform live by week 8.
 International distribution sorted by week 12.
 The rest you layer in as your capacity grows/allows.

 Important note: One thing I won’t do here is promise that this is going to replace streaming income overnight.
-It doesn’t and it won’t..
-A client I worked with in 2023 took seven months before Patreon matched her Spotify royalties.
+It doesn’t and it won’t.
+A Liverpool artist I manage took seven months in 2025 before her Patreon income matched her Spotify royalties.
+About £340 monthly from 72 supporters versus 85,000 streams.
 But when it did, she controlled it completely.
 There’s no curator or algorithm deciding her income that month, and she has direct access to all the important data.

 Why Independent Musicians Need Different Revenue Strategies Than Label Artists